chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator.md

 2. Add 3 to 8 (from step 1) to get 11
 3. Subtract 1 from 11 (from step 2) to get 10

-Again, here we we followed precedence rules—multiplication first, then addition, then subtraction—instead of calculating from left to right.
+Again, here we followed precedence rules—multiplication first, then addition, then subtraction—instead of calculating from left to right.

 The RPN equivalent of this expression is `3 2 4 * + 1 -`.
 And again, you may notice that the operators are in the correct evaluation order from left to right: multiplication shows up first, then addition, then subtraction.